Chapter 4. IPFW Dummynet and Traffic Shaping

 #

-Running this command several times shows that a consistent averate bitrate for throughput on this system is about 101Mbits/second - or about 18.3 MBytes/second.
+Running this command several times shows that a consistent average bitrate for throughput on this system is about 101Mbits/second - or about 18.3 MBytes/second.
+(Your values will differ on your local machine.)

-We now have a baseline TCP-based "goodput" value for testing dummynet traffic shaping commands.
+There is now a baseline TCP-based "goodput" value for testing dummynet traffic shaping commands.

 4.2.
 IPFW Commands for Dummynet

-To use dummynet, load the kernel module dummynet.ko:
+To use dummynet, load the kernel module dummynet.ko in addition to the ipfw.ko module on the firewall VM:

 # kldload dummynet